Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

 | contact-lenses  | 3               | 4               | 1               |
 | hypothyroid     | 5               | 11              | 1               |

 ConjunctiveRule always contains 1 Rule, as expected.
-JRip wihout pruning always uses more rules than with pruning, as expected.
-However, for the wine dataset the noPruning option results in only 4 instead of 5 rules, wich is odd!
+JRip without pruning always uses more rules than with pruning, as expected.
+However, for the wine dataset, the noPruning option results in only 4 instead of 5 rules, which is odd!

 All datasets result in only 3-5 rules with JRip and pruning, even for 'big' datasets like *hypothyroid* or *credit*.
-However, except for *car* where about 100 and after pruning about 50! rules are used, which is a lot considering that the *car* dataset has only 6 attributes.
+However, except for *car* - where about 100 and after pruning about 50 (!) - rules are used, which is a lot considering that the *car* dataset has only 6 attributes.

 **Average number of Conditions per Classifier and Dataset (including default rule):**